nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Stacks and Queues - Exercises/Cups and Bottles/README.md

 	On the first line of input, you will receive the integers, representing the cups' capacity, separated by a single space.
 	On the second line of input, you will receive the integers, representing the filled bottles, separated by a single space.

+## Output:

+	On the first line of output, you must print the remaining bottles or the remaining cups, depending on the case you are in.
+Just keep the orders of printing exactly as specified.
+	"Bottles: {remainingBottles}" or "Cups: {remainingCups}"
+	On the second line, print the wasted litters of water in the following format: "Wasted litters of water: {wastedLittersOfWater}".